Upholding an Appeal and Demoting an EmployeePosted in : How do I handle it NI on 21 July 2015

 (A) Is there a Contractual Right to Demote?

 Generally speaking, when a decision is made to uphold an employee’s appeal and reinstate the employee, the employee’s dismissal will “vanish”.
 The employee will be treated as having been suspended for the period between their dismissal taking effect and the decision to reinstate them.
-The
+The employee’s continuity of employment will not have been broken and will continue.

 Already a subscriber?